Phillip Garner

 Phillip John Garner (26 March 1946 – 2 September 2009) was an English cricketer.
 Garner was a right-handed batsman who bowled right-arm off break.
 He was born in Liverpool, Lancashire.
 He was later educated at Jesus College, Oxford, where he gained an honours degree in English Literature.
-Following this he settled in Oxfordshire on a permanent basis, playing out a successful 23-year career with Oxfordshire County Cricket Club.
+Following this, he settled in Oxfordshire on a permanent basis, playing out a successful 23-year career with Oxfordshire County Cricket Club.

 County career

 Garner made his debut for Oxfordshire in the 1973 Minor Counties Championship against Wiltshire.
-Garner played Minor counties cricket for Oxfordshire from 1971 to 1994, which included 205 Minor Counties Championship matches and 24 MCCA Knockout Trophy matches.
+Garner played minor counties cricket for Oxfordshire from 1971 to 1994, which included 205 Minor Counties Championship matches and 24 MCCA Knockout Trophy matches.
 Considered to be Oxfordshire's most successful captain, he led the county to the Minor Counties Championship title in 1982 and 1989.
-In total, he captained the county for 12 seasons, but was associated with it for 23 years.
-He scored 9,482 runs for Oxfordshire in Minor counties cricket, at a batting average of 29.54.
+In total, he captained the county for 12 seasons but was associated with it for 23 years.
+He scored 9,482 runs for Oxfordshire in Minor County cricket at a batting average of 29.54.
 With his off breaks, he took 64 wickets at a bowling average of 25.11, with best figures of 5/15 against Cornwall in 1979.

-It was for Oxfordshire that he made his List A debut for, against Cornwall in the 1975 Gillette Cup.
+It was for Oxfordshire that he made his List A debut against Cornwall in the 1975 Gillette Cup.
 He played 15 further List A matches for Oxfordshire, the last coming against Somerset in the 1984 NatWest Trophy.
 In his 16 List A matches for Oxfordshire, he scored 168 runs at an average of 12.92, with a high score of 53.
 His highest List A score came against Cornwall in the 1975 Gillette Cup.
 With the ball, he took 2 wickets at an average of 65.00, with best figures of 1/37.

 Playing for Oxfordshire allowed him to represent the Minor Counties cricket team.
 He made his debut for the team in a List A match against Somerset in the 1985 Benson & Hedges Cup, playing a further match for the team in the same competition against Glamorgan.

 Personal life

 Outside of the county game, Garner played for and captained the England Amateur XI.
-He played club cricket for Cowley St John and Oxford, before joining Shipton-under-Wychwood.
-It was for Shipton-under-Wychwood that he won the Village Cup for at Lord's in 2002 and 2003.
+He played club cricket for Cowley St John and Oxford before joining Shipton-under-Wychwood.
+It was for Shipton-under-Wychwood that he won the Village Cup at Lord's in 2002 and 2003.